Whether you have to retake the state’s emissions test or you’re dealing with a clanking, rumbling muffler, here’s what you should know.

 - Worn out, broken or damaged components, which often correlate with higher mileage.
 In the process, you hear the vibrations or experience decreased fuel performance.

-Whether you’re noticing strange noises, have emissions issues or find yourself regularly drowsy behind the wheel, something’s not quite right with the exhaust system.
-Bring your car to DaSilva’s Auto Body in Naugatuck for diagnosis and repairs.
-Contact us today!
+Whether you notice strange noises or have emissions issues, something’s not quite right with the exhaust system.
+Bring your car to DaSilva’s for diagnosis and repairs!